AdobeDocs/dynamic-media-classic.en/help/using/linking-zoom-viewers-web-pages.md

 ---
-title: Link Zoom viewers to your web pages
+title: Link Zoom viewers to your Web pages
-description: Learn how to link Zoom viewers to your web pages in Adobe Dynamic Media Classic.
+description: Learn how to link Zoom viewers to your Web pages in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference
 products: SG_EXPERIENCEMANAGER/Dynamic-Media-Classic